 When tourists decide to visit Italy, they usually go to Rome.
 Then it varies depending on the people : Tuscany, Cinque Terre, Sicily… But few people go visit Trento in Italy!
 For the more popular places, check this one-week Italy itinerary.
 Regarding Trento, truthfully speaking, I didn’t even know the existence of this city before going there.
 But I had the opportunity to go to Trento for a travel blogging conference called Traverse.
 And honestly, I was pleasantly surprised by this small town!
 I didn’t really know what to expect about my visit to Trentino, and I really liked it!

 Trento is a small town with almost 120000 inhabitants, in Trentino-Alto Adige region, northeast of Italy in the Alps, not far from Switzerland, Germany and Austria.
 Trento sits in the Adige Valley, and is surrounded by the Dolomites, the famous mountains now declared a UNESCO World Heritage Site.
 The Dolomites are one of the most beautiful places in Italy!
 Not very far, there’s also Lake Garde, the largest lake in Italy.
 Trento is not the most famous city in Italy, but you can already deduce the landscapes there are just… wonderful!
 By the way, it’s in the Trentino-Alto Adige area that many Italians choose to spend their vacation days!

 Trento reminded me of a big village.
 Yeah it looks like a village, like Montmartre in Paris.
 Trento is not too big, nor too small.
 The atmosphere is really relaxed, therefore visiting Trento is enjoyable.
 It reminded me a bit of my visit to Ostrava in Czech Republic.
-Moreover, the locals are friendly, welcoming and very nice.
+Moreover, the locals in Trento are friendly, welcoming and very nice.
 I think since Trento is less touristic than Rome, Milan or even Verona, the locals don’t hate (yet) the tourists staying in the city.